 Rethinking the app

-This article is a about the method on a high level we’ve used to modernize the business critical line-of-business apps (in short LOB apps).
-The modernization can feel like a challenging – even daunting task, but this article shows you how to control both time, and the cost of the modernization project.
+This article is a about the method on a high level we’ve used to re-create the business critical line-of-business apps (in short LOB apps).
+This may feel like a challenging – even daunting task, but this article shows you how to control both time, and the cost of the project.
 This is done by rethinking the app, and focusing on the essentials.
 The rest we automate.
 The method leverages the wisdom concentrated in your application over the years all the way through the process.

 Where the method fits